 Figure 27.
 Example of a utility cover that does not fit neatly into the paving pattern.

 Figure 28.
-Another example of cutting pavers to accommodate a utility cover set at an acute angle to the paving slab pattern sion in the direction of traffic.
-These are shown in Figures 21 and 20.
-If subject to vehicular traffic, a running bond pattern is recommended using square units as they will be less prone to damage.
+Another example of cutting pavers to accommodate a utilitly cover set at an acute angle to the paving slab pattern

 Figure 29.
 Filling the outside of a utility cover with mortar-set stone paving units